 Design-Build will allow DDC to complete public projects faster and more efficiently.
 Design-Build emphasizes collaboration, efficiency, and risk reduction, which means we can open libraries, fire stations, and maintenance facilities sooner.
 We also expect that it will accelerate road, water, and sewer projects.
 This improved approach will benefit our partners in the design and construction process, our City, our sponsor agencies, and the New Yorkers who rely on our projects.

 The vendor selection process will prioritize design, qualifications, and experience–along with the proposed cost–to emphasize best value.
 Our objective is high-quality design delivered by an experienced team that will collaborate at all stages of the design and construction process.
-DDC seeks proposers that are dedicated, responsive, and collaborative, exemplifying the principles that guide the agency’s Project Excellence program.
+DDC seeks proposers that are dedicated, responsive, and collaborative, exemplifying the principles that guide the agency’s Design and Construction Excellence program.
 With clear project performance requirements established early in the process, our design-build teams can deliver public assets that are inspiring, enduring, practical, constructible, and cost-sensitive.

 The program is very different than the City’s traditional method of awarding separate design and construction contracts.
 A single entity, which may include one or more firms, will be responsible to the City for both design and construction.
 Because the designer and builder are on the same team and work together from the beginning, there is emphasis on collaboration, quality, and commitment to project excellence.
 This improved coordination can ensure development of more reliable project costs and durations.
 With a clearly defined project scope, schedule, and contract value at an early point in project delivery, construction risk is reduced for both the City and the design-builder.